-(G) All resident bedrooms shall open onto an exit corridor, living area, or public area and shall be arranged for convenient resident access to dining, living, and bathing areas.
+(G) A resident bedroom must open onto an exit corridor, living area, or public area and must be arranged for convenient resident access to dining, living, and bathing areas.

 (3) Social-diversional spaces.

-(A) Living rooms, day rooms, lounges, etc., must be provided on a sliding scale as follows (as part of the minimum required ancillary space):
+(A) A living room, a day room, a lounge, or other social-diversional space etc., must be provided on a sliding scale as follows (as part of the minimum required ancillary space):

-Figure: 40 TAC §90.68(a)(3)(A)
+Figure: 26 TAC §551.68(a)(3)(A)